FabrizioDiaconu/Triple-Modular-Redundancy-TMR-/README.md

 **4. OUTPUTS**

 I placed all the outputs at the very end of the code.
-This way, if I ever need to change something, I don't have to look through the whole program to find where the outputs are handled.
+This way, if I ever need to change something, I don't have to go through the whole program to find where the outputs are handled.

 **5. FUTURE ADJUSTMENTS**